 Quantum of Solace opens with a typical and exciting James Bond car chase on a narrow, windy coastal road.
 If you’ve been to Lake Garda, you automatically recognize the iconic scenery as 007 skillfully navigates his car from the village of Malcesine, through Navene and Tempesta to Riva del Garda.

 As the chase is underway, he ends up in the Carrara marble caves, which looks cool, but logistically doesn’t make sense.
-The quarry is in Apuan Alps in Tuscany, about a five-hour drive away.
+The quarry is in Apuan Alps in Tuscany, about five hours away.
 But hey, enjoy the stunning views and chalk up the rest to creative licence.

 Lake Garda is a stunning place, and I’d recommend extending your James Bond Italy experience by staying here for a few days.
 You can thank me later.